philb75/akemisflow/PRODUCTION_DEPLOYMENT_CHECKLIST.md

 ### 2. Test Document Functionality
 - [ ] Login to production app
-- [ ] Navigate to a supplier detail page
+- [ ] Navigate to a contractor detail page
 - [ ] Go to Documents tab
 - [ ] Test upload (try PDF and image)
 - [ ] Verify document appears in list